jaya gaura-gadādhara jāhnavā jīvana

 śrī-mūrti sambandhe saba śāstrera vicāra

-“There are unlimited offences in during sevā.
-All the śāstras describe them In relation to the Deity (śrī–mūrti).
+“There are unlimited offences found during sevā.
+All the śāstras describe them in relation to the Deity (śrī–mūrti).

 kona śāstre dvātriṁśat aparādha gaṇi